negrutiu/nsis-nscurl/src/nscurl/NScurl.readme.md

 `name`     | Form part name
 `data`     | Form part data.
 See [`NScurl::http /DATA`](#data) for `data` syntax

-Multiple `/POST` parameters are allowallowed.
-All individual parts are sent as one multipart form.
+Multiple `/POST` parameters are allowed.
+All individual parts will be sent as one multipart form.

 Example:
 ```nsis